The Quest for an Optimal Diet for CKD Patients

 Core Message

 There is no single "optimal" diet yet established for patients with chronic kidney disease (CKD) or kidney transplant recipients (KTRs).
-Current dietary guidelines are often overly cautious or not sufficiently individualized.
-Objective, mechanistically relevant biomarkers—especially from 24-hour urine collections—should guide nutritional assessment and dietary recommendations.
+Current dietary guidelines often lean towards being overly cautious or lack sufficient individualization.
+Objective, mechanistically relevant biomarkers—especially those derived from 24-hour urine collections—should guide nutritional assessments and dietary recommendations.

 Key Themes & Findings